year: 2024/06

 code: https://github.com/erwanplantec/LNDP

-connections: neuroevolution, structural plasticity, synaptic plasticity self-organization, ITU Copenhagen, spontaneous actctivity, indirect encoding, Sebastian Risi
+connections: neuroevolution, structural plasticity, synaptic plasticity self-organization, ITU Copenhagen, spontaneous actctivity, indirect encoding, Sebastian Risi, parameter-sharing, NDP, indirect encoding

-Spontaneous activity in this paper refers to a pre-experience developmental phase where input neurons generate activity patterns without environmental input.
-The authors model SA using a learnable Ornstein-Uhlenbeck stochastic process.
-SA serves several purposes:
+The pre-experience developmental phase uses spontaneous activity (SA) - internally generated patterns in input neurons without environmental input.
+The authors model SA using a learnable Ornstein-Uhlenbeck (OU) stochastic process:

 Node structure